WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

-There are nearly a dozen Physarias (Bladderpods) in the Four Corners area; Physaria scrotiformis, described just in 2007 by Steve O'Kane, is the most recent addition to this genus.
+There are nearly a dozen Physarias (Bladderpods) in the Four Corners area.
+Physaria scrotiformis was discovered in 2006 and described in 2007 by Steve O'Kane.

 Click for more Physaria.